-5. This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.
+5. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

-1 ISA (UK and Ireland) 315, "Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment."
+1 ISA (UK) 315 (Revised June 2016), Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.

-2 ISA (UK and Ireland) 330, "The Auditor's Responses to Assessed Risks."
+2 ISA (UK) 330 (Revised July 2017), The Auditor's Responses to Assessed Risks.